AnandDedha/AWS/amazon-redshift/DeepCopy.md

 This method is useful when the create table DDL is not available.
 This method uses the CREATE TABLE LIKE command that inherits the encoding, distribution key, sort key, etc., from the old table to the new table.
 It doesn’t inherit the old table’s primary and foreign keys.

-        Steps to create Deep Copy for Amazon Redshift Copy Table Using the CREATE TABLE LIKE command, create a copy of the parent table.
+Steps to Create Deep Copy for Amazon Redshift Copy Table

+        Using the CREATE TABLE LIKE command, create a copy of the parent table.
         Use the INSERT command to insert the data from the parent table to the newly created table.
         Drop the parent table.